Antzy21/Number-Theory-Notes/README.md

 # Number-Theory-Notes
-Number Theory module notes, written in LaTex.
-Exeter University Mathematics 3rd year module, by Dr Julio Andrade.
+Exeter University Mathematics 3rd year module notes, by Dr Julio Andrade, written in LaTex.
+Notes written in sections per lecture, with '% Lecture X', where X is the lecture number.